yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 ### Optional Functions
 Simply overriding those three function will make your strategy a fully functional, permissionless, 4626 compliant stand alone vault.
 It can work entirely on its own or be integrated seemlessly into any Yearn V3 vault.

 While that may be all that's necessary for some of the most simple strategies it is likely that most strategists may want to add a bit more customization or complexity to their strategy.
-Their are five more optional functions that can be overriden by strategist if desired to continue to build out their Tokenized Strategy.
+Their are five more optional functions that can be overriden by a strategist if desired to continue to build out their Tokenized Strategy.

 1. *availableDeositLimit(address _owner)*